Broad-gauge railway: History

-High Speed Rail
+In the 1930s German engineering studies focused on a Breitspurbahn system of railways of three-meter gauge to serve Hitler's future German Empire.

+High-speed rail

-Spain uses standard gauge track for its high speed railways in order to provide cross-border services with France and the rest of Western Europe, but runs high speed trains on its legacy broad gauge network at 200 km/h and are developing trains to travel at speeds in excess of 250 km/h.
-Russia uses a modified Siemens Velaro High Speed Train on its flagship St Petersburg to Moscow service at 250 km/h and can run at 350 km/h on dedicated track.
-The country is planning to build its portion of the Beijing to Moscow high speed railway in broad gauge.
-Finland uses a modified Alstom pendolino on the Allegro service to Helsinki at 220 km/h.
+Spain uses standard-gauge track for its high-speed railways in order to provide cross-border services with France and the rest of Western Europe, but runs high-speed trains on its legacy broad-gauge network at 200 km/h and are developing trains to travel at speeds in excess of 250 km/h.
+Russia uses a modified Siemens Velaro high-speed train on its flagship St Petersburg to Moscow service at 250 km/h and can run at 350 km/h on dedicated track.
+The country is planning to build its portion of the Beijing to Moscow high-speed railway in broad gauge.
+Finland and Russia used a modified Alstom Pendolino on the Allegro service between Saint Petersburg and Helsinki at 220 km/h.
 Uzbekistan uses a modified Talgo 250 on the Tashkent–Bukhara high-speed rail line at 250 km/h.